 Hear from our graduates

-What can you expect in your first few weeks in NBN Co’s Graduate Program?
+What can you expect in your first few weeks in nbn’s Graduate Program?

 This is an exciting time for you and us.
 Prepare to be inspired.
-Our tailored program starts with an on-boarding workshop that provides you with an understanding of the organisation and introduces the key concepts for succeeding in the workplace.
+Our tailored program starts with a two day orientation program that provides you with an understanding of the organisation and introduces the key concepts for succeeding in the workplace.

-Here’s a quick snapshot of what previous candidates have had to say about the program :
+Here’s a quick snapshot of what previous candidates have had to say about the orientation program: